mwpastore/ember-cli-deploy-sql/README.md

 ## Activation

-As well as uploading a file to a database, *ember-cli-deploy-sql* has the ability to mark a revision of a deployed file as currently active.
+As well as uploading a file to the database table, *ember-cli-deploy-sql* has the ability to mark any revision of a deployed file as currently active.

-The application could be configured to return any existing revision of the index.html file as requested by a query parameter.
+The application could be configured to return any existing revision of the `index.html` file as requested by a query parameter.
 However, the revision marked as the currently active revision would be returned if no query parameter is present.
 For more detailed information on this method of deployment please refer to the [ember-cli-deploy-lightning-pack README][1].

 ### How do I activate a revision?